apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 ## Components used in a training loop

-Till now you have seen how to create an algorithm and initialized it using mxnet APIs as well as learned the basics of using mxnet.
-When you start training the ML algorithm, how does it actually learn or train?
+Till now you have seen how to create an algorithm and how to initialize it using mxnet APIs; additionally you have learned the basics of using mxnet.
+When you start training the ML algorithm, how do you actually teach the algorithm to learn or train?

-There are three main components of what happens during training an algorithm.
+There are three main components for training an algorithm.

 1. Loss function: calculates how far the model is from the true distribution
-2. Autograd: the mxnet auto differentiation tool to calculate the gradients to optimize the parameters
+2. Autograd: the mxnet auto differentiation tool that calculates the gradients to optimize the parameters
 3. Optimizer: updates the parameters based on an optimization algorithm